ArunPrasadhK/White-Wine-Quality-Classification/README.md

 **MaxAbsScaler** it is considered as it does not change the distribution shape and also it works better as we have handled the outliers before hand

 **RobustScaler** it is more inline with our interquartile approach of scaling and also it can handle existing outliers.
 This scaler is used in case if there are outliers existing in the data.

+## Handling missing data and outliers

+In order to do the missing data and outlier handling, we will make use of our original data frame **White_Wine**.
+Here to handle missing data we will consdier using ffill(forward filling).

+And to handle outliers we will make use of the interquartile range, as it will not extrapolate our outliers.

+**Classification Task**

+Here we will make use of **Random Forest classifier and KNN Classifer**, as they provided the best performance among other methods exectued (SGD and SVC).
+Also we will make use of **f1_weighted** as the metric of choice, in our case the target variable (**quality**) is imbalanced in nature.
+This can be seen by the histogram plotted to visualize the data distribution, in such a scenario **f1_weighted** will provide a model that is more reliable and not overfitting.

+## Feature Selection

+As defined at the start of our project, we consider the **quality** column as our target variable.
+Also we will make use of the forward and backward selection under the Wrapper approach of feature selection.
+We have chosen this approach, as it is robust and allows for using a range of learning algorithms.
+This will help us in determining the best approach to successfully complete our classification task.